ragabala/Helper-Configuration/README.md

 ```

 ### Git
+Contains useful additional git shortcuts.

-It adds a new command `hist` which is useful in listing the git commits in a decorated way
+`hist` -is useful in listing the git commits in a decorated way
-It can also be used for creating the name and email aliases for the git commits.
+`upstreamit` - fetches and rebases local with upstream/master

 ### Vim